After 12 years of international travel, I finally took my first Eurail trip!

 Countries: Valid in 28 countries

-My pass was provided to me by Eurail, all opinions of this post are my own
+My Eurail Global Pass was provided to me by Eurail, all opinions of this post are my own.

 When a Eurail Pass is Worth It